ptro-development/docker-centos6-python-development/README.md

 ```

 # How to extend build ?
 Apart from forking this repository and adding your extra stuff you can add additional scripts under *end_scripts* directory.
-These are going to be executed then at the end of build process in alphabetical order inside container under root user.
+These are going to be executed at the end of build process in alphabetical order inside container under root user.